 Submit your article.

 Rights and authorizations.
 Authors having a contribution accepted for publication must fill and sign this letter of authorization.
 The letter must be returned to the Journal.
 If the letter is not returned, the contribution may be precluded its being published.

-The journal is indexed by EconLit, Historical Abstracts, International Bibliography of the Social Sciences (IBSS), RePEc, ERIH Plus, Current Abstracts, Periodicals Index Online, Articoli italiani di periodici accademici (AIDA), JournalSeek, Bibliografia storica nazionale, Dialnet, Catalogo italiano dei periodici (ACNP), Fondazione Istituto F. Datini, Google Scholar, Primo Central (Ex Libris), EDS (EBSCO).
+The journal is indexed by Scopus Bibliographic Database, EconLit, Historical Abstracts, International Bibliography of the Social Sciences (IBSS), RePEc, ERIH Plus, Current Abstracts, Periodicals Index Online, Articoli italiani di periodici accademici (AIDA), JournalSeek, Bibliografia storica nazionale, Dialnet, Catalogo italiano dei periodici (ACNP), Fondazione Istituto F. Datini, Google Scholar, Primo Central (Ex Libris), EDS (EBSCO).